Jokiva/Computational-Physics/lecture 4/lecture 4.md

 # Lecture 4

 In lecture four, you will learn special values and exceptions in IEEE 754 standard.
-Prof. Fu will also introduce common errors that will happen in computational  physics as well as some special techniques to handle them
+Prof. Fu will also introduce common errors that will happen in computational  physics as well as some special techniques to handle them.

+I the homework, you will see interesting pattern emerging due to floating-point arithmetic.